CMU-Graphics/Scotty3D/assignments/A3/T1-camera-rays.md

 ## Step 2: Basic Super-sampling
 Notice that `Pathtracer::do_trace` calls `trace()` multiple times for each pixel of the image, trusting `Camera::sample_ray` to pick a new random location within the pixel.
 This, in turn, relies on `Rect::sample`.

 Implement `Rect::sample` (in `src/pathtracer/samplers.cpp`), such that it provides a random uniformly distributed 2D point within the rectangular region specified by the origin and the member `Rect::size`.
+You may want to take a look at `util/rand.h` to see how you can use Scotty3D's random number generator.

-Once you have implemented `Camera::sample_ray` and `Rect::sample`, you will have a working camera (see **Raytracing Visualization** section below to confirm that your camera is indeed working).
+Once you have implemented `Camera::sample_ray` and `Rect::sample`, you will have a working camera (see the **Raytracing Visualization** section below to confirm that your camera is indeed working).

 ### Raytracing Visualization